composablehorizons/ComposeTheme/README.md

 ## Extend ComposeTheme with existing design systems

-Let's assume you have an `ExistingTheme` composable function that uses one or more `CompositionLocalProvider` that push down the Compose tree styling properties.
+Let's assume you have an `ExistingTheme` composable function that uses one or more `CompositionLocalProvider`s that pushes custom colors (such as `tertiary`) down the Compose tree.
 You probably also have a respective `ExistingTheme` object with extension functions that get the respective `CompositionLocal.current` value.
-You also use this `ExistingTheme` object across your codebase to style your components.
+You also use this `ExistingTheme` object across your codebase to gain access to those colors by doing `ExistingTheme.colors.tetriary`.

-You can extend your Compose Theme to use other design systems using the `extend` function.
+You can extend your Compose Theme to use any existing design system using the `extend` function:

-This will cause the children of the created theme composable to have access to any `CompositionLocal`, provided by your provided.

-You can now use Compose Theme to easily build flexible themes, while the rest of your code base stays unmodified:

 ```kotlin
 val ComposeThemeExtended = buildComposeTheme {